Because of Coronavirus we’re being asked to limit contact with others.

 There’s good advice around about working from home.

 Your employer may temporarily shut your workplace down or tell you that there's no work for you.
 If this happens, the Government has started a scheme called the Job Retention Scheme so that you can still get paid.
+The scheme has been extended to October to ensure employees are covered and do not return to work until safe to do so.

 One Parent Families Scotland has put together some of the questions they’re being asked on their helpline about what’s happening about work and benefits.
 You can also use their webchat to ask your own questions or phone the OPFS helpline 0808 801 0323 (weekdays 9.30am to 4pm).